Eusko Alkartasuna

-Eusko Alkartasuna (/eu/; Basque Solidarity; Solidaridad Vasca; Solidarité basque) is a Basque nationalist and social-democratic political party operating in Spain and France.
+Eusko Alkartasuna (/eu/; Basque Solidarity; Solidaridad Vasca; Solidarité basque) is a Basque nationalist and social-democratic political party on the centre-left political spectrum operating in Spain and France.
 The Basque language name means Basque Solidarity and abbreviated as EA.
 The party describes itself as a "Basque nationalist, democratic, popular, progressive and non-denominational party".
 The party has adopted the slogan "Euskal Sozialdemokrazia" ("Basque social democracy").

 According to their statute, they are striving to achieve "full national and social freedom in and for the Basque Country".
 They support the creation of an independent Basque Country along the avenues provided by the European Union, as a union of peoples, a federation of nations, not states.
 The youth wing of the party is the Young Patriots (Gazte Abertzaleak).

 Origin

 Even though the idea for a Basque national political party separate from both Herri Batasuna and the Partido Nacionalista Vasco (PNV, Basque: Euzko Alderdi-Jeltzalea, "Basque Nationalist Party") emerged in 1986, it was not until 1987 that the first congress of the party was held in Pamplona-Iruña in 1987.
 Carlos Garaikoetxea was then elected as the party's first president.

 The split from the PNV was based on: